Motor-Ai/tensorrt_torchscript_demo/README.md

       lib/
       share/
     ```
-4. Now download the sample data files `x.pt` and `geom.pt` from Leitz Cloud from the following links :
+4. Now download the sample data files `x.pt` and `geom.pt` from Leitz Cloud from the following links and save them in `data` directory :
     ```
      https://web.leitz-cloud.com/shares/folder/4KJnqqmfwvb/?folder_id=147
     ```